colaberry/enterprise-data-readiness-ai-agents/chapter-01/chapter1_v2.1.2.md

 **Real-world validation:** According to Monte Carlo's analysis, data downtime refers to periods when data is partial, erroneous, missing, or otherwise inaccurate—and by applying observability principles to data and ML systems, these issues can be identified, resolved, and even prevented.[7]
 Organizations implementing data observability report up to 80% reductions in data downtime, directly improving agent reliability.

 **[Diagram 3: Observability Dashboard - See diagram3-observability-dashboard.mermaid]**

+The observability architecture with monitoring loops and feedback mechanisms is visualized in Diagram 3 (Observability Dashboard).

 #### Global Trace ID Architecture